Unlock Productivity With Mind Maps

 • Project Management: Map scope, tasks, resources, timelines

-• Meeting Notes: Map key discussion topics, decisions, action items
+• Meeting Notes: Map key discussion topics, decisions, and action items

 • Research: Organize research topics, sources, insights